 At a time when customer acquisition costs are rising and consumers are worried about how brands are using their data, savvy marketers are finding a fresh way to deliver personalized promotions: identity marketing.

-Identity marketing is a privacy-friendly approach to personalization that feels authentic because it recognizes people’s deep sense of belonging to a consumer tribe, such as students, teachers, and the military.
+Identity marketing is a privacy-friendly approach to personalization that feels authentic because it recognizes people’s deep sense of belonging to a consumer community, such as students, teachers, and the military.
 Identity marketing programs create an emotional connection with customers that traditional segmentation strategies can’t, which leads to greater loyalty.

 Leading brands are using identity marketing to increase customer acquisition and generate remarkable ROI.
 Below are seven examples of successful campaigns that can help you advance your personalization efforts and inspire your marketing in the new year.